Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Introduction

 The main challenges of the fake news detection problem in the HIN lie in the following three points:

-\begin{itemize} \item \textit{Hierarchy}: Representation learning in heterogeneous networks will be a multi-level work, because the information of node contents and the information of the schema are contained at different levels. \item \textit{Heterogeneity}: There exist various types of heterogeneous information related to news articles.
-Learning effective node representations in a HIN in a unified way is not an easy task. \item \textit{Generalizability}: To ensure the applicability of the proposed model to different types of HINs, we need to propose a general learning model that can be extensible to various learning settings. \end{itemize}
+\begin{itemize} \item \textit{Heterogeneity}: There exist various types of heterogeneous information related to news articles.
+Learning effective node representations in a HIN in a unified way is not an easy task. \item \textit{Hierarchy}: Representation learning in heterogeneous graphs will be a multi-level work because node contents and the information of the schema are contained at different levels. \item \textit{Generalizability}: To ensure the proposed model's applicability to different types of HINs, we need to propose a general learning model that can be extensible to various learning settings. \end{itemize}

 To handle these challenges aforementioned, we propose a novel \textbf{H}ierarchical \textbf{G}raph \textbf{A}ttention \textbf{N}etwork ({\our}) to detect fake news. {\our} employs a hierarchical attention mechanism to learn the representation of news article nodes.
 Based on the learned node representation, fake news can be identified through the node classification task.
-In particular, for each news article node, we use the type-specific node-level attention mechanism to learn a set of weights for its neighbors with the same type.
+In particular, for each news article node, we use the node-level attention mechanism to learn a set of weights for its neighbors of the same type.
 Using these sets of weights, we aggregate neighbor nodes of the same type into a schema node.
 The schema-level attention works to learn the attention weights of different schema nodes.
 Based on the two-level attention, {\our} can get the optimal combination of different types of neighbors in a hierarchical manner.
 The learned node representations capture the features from different heterogeneous information sources. {\our} can be optimized in an end-to-end manner by backpropagation.